TeamRizu/outfox-wiki/content/user-guide/games/pomu.md

 ## Controls

+While playable on keyboard, this mode really comes alive when played with a 9 button dome controller.
+The Arcade style ones can be up to 3 feet / 91cm wide, and provide a really good base for passing the higher level charts.
+The only mode which can be troublesome is 4 button, as this uses a slghtly different mapping.

+Two player ``po-mu`` is a new feature for our simulator, and is still experimental.
+Let us know if there are any issues if you find any!

 ## Trivia

 When this game mode was added in 2003, it actually supported all 9 buttons available on the controller, Yet no 3/4/5 or 7 button mode was created.